niallo/dotfiles/README.md

 ## Installation

-`make all` should work on an ubuntu system.
+`make all` should work to install these on an Ubuntu system.

 You might need other system packages such as build-essential and python which I haven't bothered listing.

 ### Zsh plugins:

 - Oh-My-ZSH [ https://github.com/robbyrussell/oh-my-zsh ] (Nice prompt & plugins for Zsh)
-  + `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
 - scm_breeze [ https://github.com/ndbroadbent/scm_breeze ] (Great Git shortcuts for Zsh)
-  + `git clone git://github.com/ndbroadbent/scm_breeze.git ~/.scm_breeze ; ~/.scm_breeze/install.sh`

 ### ViM plugins: